1 9 7 5 – 1 9 7 7 (USA)

-“Who charms the crabs at Fisherman’s Wharf right out of their shell?”
+“Who charms the crabs on Fisherman’s Wharf right out of their shells?”

 In 1975 it was decided that MTM Enterprises would produce the second spin-off from the successful Mary Tyler Moore Show (Rhoda had been the first spin-off in 1974).
 Cloris Leachman would star in her own series and continue to play the character she so skilfully portrayed for five seasons on MTM, Phyllis Lindstrom.

 Phyllis had been Mary’s giddy, pseudo-elegant landlady in The Mary Tyler Moore Show but was now widowed from her never-seen husband Lars (who left her penniless) and had moved to San Francisco with her 16-year-old daughter Bess (Lisa Gerritsen) to live with Lars’ mother Audrey (Jane Rose) and stepfather Judge Johnathan Dexter (Henry Jones) at 4482 Bayview Drive.

 Phyllis soon found work as an assistant at Erskine’s Commercial Photography Studio, owned by Julie Erskine (played by Barbara Colby until her murder in August 1975 and then Liz Torres).

 Leo Heatherton (Dick Schaal) was the dim-witted temperamental photographer who had been a guest star numerous times on MTM and was Valerie Harper’s (aka Rhoda) real-life husband at the time.

 The second season format dropped Julie and Leo as Phyllis found work as a secretary at the San Francisco Board of Directors.